Early Life and Education of Mike Pence: A Complete Timeline

 September 2024: Pence begins teaching at Grove City College

-In September 2024, Pence began teaching political science courses at Grove City College in Pennsylvania as its Distinguished Fellow for Faith and Public Life.
+In September 2024, Pence began teaching seminar and lecture courses in political science at Grove City College in Pennsylvania as its first Distinguished Fellow for Faith and Public Life.

 October 2024: Pence supports acquisition of U.S. Steel by Nippon Steel

-In October 2024, Pence said he supported the acquisition of U.S. Steel by the Japanese company Nippon Steel, arguing it would prevent reliance on steel exports from China.
+In October 2024, Pence voiced his support for the acquisition of U.S. Steel by Nippon Steel.

 2024: Pence condemns GOP stance on abortion

-In 2024, ahead of the RNC, Pence released a statement condemning the new GOP stance on abortion, arguing that it strips away "historic pro-life principles".
+In 2024, ahead of the RNC, Pence released a statement condemning the new GOP stance on abortion as a "profound disappointment".

-On January 16, 2025, speaking in Taipei, Pence urged President-elect Trump to avert a nuclear arms race by continuing to support an independent Taiwan.
+On January 16, 2025, speaking in Taipei, Pence urged President-elect Trump to support an independent Taiwan to avert a nuclear arms race.

 January 20, 2025: Pence attends Trump's second inauguration